viswanathct/declair/ReadMe.md

 ### ToDo

+* Prefer library functions.

+* Straighten the circumventions for importing reactive-router-native.

+### Later

 * Try to use classes, instead of object patching, to allow for future contributions.

-* Decide on the state providers between MobX and ReactHooks.
-* Straighten the circumventions for importing reactive-router-native.
+### Decisions

+* Decided to use reactHooks instead of MobX for state management to reduce complexity.